sabaini/msgvan/README.md

 # README

-Msgvan is a very small and simple messagebus with publish-subscribe semantics.
+Msgvan is an embeddable messagebus library with publish-subscribe semantics for Python.

 It emphasizes simplicity and correctness over performance.
-It's only a thin layer on top of Thespian, an actor library for Python, which handles all the heavy concurrency and distribution lifting.
+It's only a thin layer on top of the Thespian actor library, which handles all the heavy concurrency and distribution lifting.

+I've built msgvan because I need a pubsub library that's easily embedded in Python, but still crosses process and system boundaries, and plays well with Thespianpy.

 ## Topics